raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 63F, history of hyperlipidemia, no medications, no procedures.
 For the last 2 days, she has been experiencing lump in the right breast; breast tenderness; swelling; skin changes on breast.
 "I feel a bit of tenderness in my right breast."
 Vitals are 76 bpm, 118/74 blood pressure, 16 RR, 98.6 temp, pain score 2

-Instruct Human: Please evaluate the patient scenarios carefully and select the option you would prefer as a clinician.
+Instruct Human: You are a clinician in the emergency room.
+Evaluate the scenario described below and select an answer.

 Instruct LLM: Please an answer from the choices and reply in JSON format as {"answer": "<your-answer-choice>", "reason": "<your-reasoning>"}